Current emphases: Philosophy of disability, philosophy of medicine, social epistemology.

-Silence, Oppression, and Resistance in Narrative Health Practices: The relatively recent “narrative turn” (or perhaps “return”) in medicine and bioethics has generated lively discussion on the relevance and importance of stories for health and moral practices.
-While I believe that narrative is important for many of the reasons commonly expressed, I argue that an uncritical centring of narratives in our moral and health practices may miss and obscure the ways in which instances and structures of injustices often manifest in enforced “silences”, as well as the ways “silences” are often deployed as forms of communication and as resistance to unjust and coercive practices.
-Drawing from feminist social epistemology, disability studies, postcolonial studies, and communication studies, my thesis explores and examines the different ways we discuss or undervalue “silence”, and the practices and structures that uphold or reinforce these “silences” and exclusions.
+Silence, Oppression, and Resistance in Narrative Health Practices: The relatively recent “narrative turn” (or perhaps “return”) in medicine and bioethics has generated lively discussion on the relevance and importance of attending to stories for health and moral practices.
+While I believe that narrative and testimony are important for many of the reasons commonly expressed in these discussions, I argue that an uncritical centring of narratives in our moral and health practices may miss and obscure the ways in which instances and structures of injustices often manifest in enforced “silences”, as well as the ways “silences” are often deployed as strategies of communication, as self-protection, or as resistance to unjust and coercive epistemic and health practices.
+Drawing from social epistemology, disability studies, postcolonial studies, and communication studies, and with examples from health communities, institutions, and practices, my thesis examines the different ways we discuss or undervalue “silence”, the practices and structures that produce or reproduce different kinds of “silences” and exclusions, and the material consequences for health and healthcare.
 This research is currently supported by a SSHRC Vanier Canada award.

 - June 4-7, 2018: “Building Epistemic Justice: Disability, Epistemic Exclusions, and the Material Built Environment” and comments on Michael Montess (York University, Canada) “Challenging the Anthropocentrism in the Ethics of Climate Change”.
 Canadian Philosophical Association.
 Montreal, Ontario.
 CAN.

 - May 30, 2018: “Rethinking ‘Participation’: Inclusive Design in Evaluation of Student Engagement“.
 10th Annual Accessibility Conference.
 Guelph, Ontario.
 CAN.

 - May 23-25, 2018: “Exclusion and Healthism in Population Health Nudging Practices“.
 Canadian Bioethics Society Annual Meeting.
 Halifax, Nova Scotia.
 CAN.

 - April 27-28, 2018: “What You See Is What You Gender: Pinkwashing in Digital Architectures“.
 Theorizing the Web Annual Conference.
 Panel on Representing Queerness.
 New York City, New York, USA.

 - January 6, 2018: “Epistemic Exploitation of Students in Accommodation Policies and Practices” (co-authored with Mark Fortney).
 Eastern American Philosophical Association Teaching Hub.
 Savannah, Georgia, USA.